FlexMeasures/flexmeasures/documentation/dev/introduction.rst

 .. note:: The section :ref:`host-data` has more details on using postgres for FlexMeasures.

-Alternatively, if you don't feel like installing postgres for the time being, here is a docker command:
+Alternatively, if you don't feel like installing postgres for the time being, here is a docker command to provide a test database:

 .. code-block:: bash

     $ docker run --rm --name flexmeasures-test-db -e POSTGRES_PASSWORD=flexmeasures_test -e POSTGRES_DB=flexmeasures_test -e POSTGRES_USER=flexmeasures_test -p 5432:5432 -v ./ci/load-psql-extensions.sql:/docker-entrypoint-initdb.d/load-psql-extensions.sql -d postgres:latest

-.. warning:: This assumes that the port 5432 is not being used (for instance by an existing postgres database service).
+.. warning:: This assumes that the port 5432 is not being used on your machine (for instance by an existing postgres database service).

 If you want the tests to create a coverage report (printed on the terminal), you can run the ``pytest`` command like this: